ack43/favicon_maker_rails/README.md

 ## Usage

 1. Place your PNG favicon* in app/assets/images, calling it favicon.png.
-2. Type `rake favicon` in your terminal.
+2. Type `rake favicon` or `rake favicon:generate[%namespace%]` in your terminal.
+%namespace% need if you want to place in public/%namespace%.
+So source path will be app/assets/images/%namespace%.
+Also gem try get %namespace%::Engine.root.
+Rails.root as fallback.
+You can use it for subdomains or whatever.
-3. Your generated favicons will be output into your public directory.
+3. Your generated favicons will be output into your public directory .

 *: The largest size used is 228x228 for Apple Retina displays, I recommend using an image this size or larger for best results.